Fundamental British Values

 - Assemblies and workshops which celebrate and teach diversity, tolerance and understanding

 - Resources which feature a range of traditions, for example books in the library and PowerPoints used in lessons

 Celebrating Traditions and Values

-At Langrish we like to celebrate the traditions and customs of all of our pupils; we also celebrate British traditions and customs by observing fundamentally British occasions such as St George's Day, The Queen's Birthday and remembrance events.
+At Langrish we celebrate the traditions and customs of all of our pupils; we also celebrate British traditions and customs by observing fundamentally British occasions such as St George's Day, The Queen's Birthday and remembrance events.